-Table 11 summarises the key social impact management measures within this SIMP, the impacts and opportunities addressed, and the indicators that will be used by WCPL to monitor the SIMP's delivery and effectiveness.
+Table 5-1 summarises the key social impact management measures within this SIMP, the impacts and opportunities addressed, and the indicators that will be used by WCPL to monitor the SIMP's delivery and effectiveness.

-WCPL's progress against this monitoring program will be discussed in the AEMR which is provided to the WCM CCC and MWRC.
+WCPL's progress against this monitoring program will be discussed in the Annual Review which is provided to the WCM CCC and MWRC.
 The SIMP's implementation status will also be discussed with the WCM CCC on an annual basis or as otherwise requested.
 Reporting provisions are outlined in Section 6.

-Table 11 SIMP Management and Monitoring Measures Summary
+Table 5-1 SIMP Management and Monitoring Measures Summary

-Strategy Impacts and Opportunities Addressed Stakeholders Timing Performance Measure Effectiveness Measure Section 4.1 Village of Wollar Surroundings - residential amenity Community - sense of place Wollar community WCM CCC MWRC WPA 2019-2033 Annual Environmental Management Review Report Wollar community is provided with regular updates on SIMP implementation (through the AEMR process), and compliance with Development Consent Conditions.
+Strategy Impacts and Opportunities Addressed Stakeholders Timing Performance Measure Effectiveness Measure Section 4.1 Village of Wollar Surroundings - residential amenity Community - sense of place Wollar community WCM CCC MWRC 2019-2033 Annual Environmental Management Particut Panast Wollar community is provided with regular updates on SIMP implementation (through the AEMR process), and compliance with Development Consent Conditions.
 Number and frequency of residential amenity concerns addressed through the WCM CCC, Have a Chat sessions and complaints process.
-WCPL identifies properties to be demolished on an annual basis to the WCM CCC and via the Wollar Community Noticeboard.
+WPA Review Report WCPL identifies properties to be demolished on an annual basis to the WCM CCC and via the Wollar Community Noticeboard.
 Wollar residents are aware of the buildings to be demolished and the timeframes for demolition.
-The Project VPA is implemented an outcomes reported to WCM CCC.
-I provides access to mowing and gro The Project VPA is implemented and key outcomes reported to WCM CCC.
+The Project VPA is implemented and key outcomes reported to WCM CCC.
 MWRC provides access to mowing and grounds- keeping equipment to maintain community assets.
 The Village of Wollar's amenity is maintained to a standard that is in accordance with Development Consent conditions.
 Following the approval of this SIMP.
 WCPL implements signage at deconsecrated St. Luke's Anglican Church and Cemetery with WCPL contact details to facilitate ongoing community access to visit family grave sites.
 Community and visitors have access to visit family grave sites.
-2019-2033 Annual Environmental Ongoing annual cross-tenure weed and feral animal controls are conducted.
+2019-2033 Annual Environmental Management Review Report Annual Environmental Annual Annual animal controls are of Environmental Ongoing annual cross-tenure weed and feral animal controls are conducted.
 Controls implemented in consultation with stakeholders as identified in Section 4.1.3.
-WCPL liaison with NSW Department of Education in regard to the Department's plans for Wollar Public School, and WCPL's plans for WCM.
+J J Ŭ WCPL liaison with NSW Department of Education in regard to the Department's plans for Wollar Public School, and WCPL's plans for WCM.
 Provision of update to the WCM CCC.
 Conduct assessment of roofing, gutters, downpipes and tanks against the Guidance on use of Rainwater Tanks for potential contaminants and provide testing of residential tank water on request for properties in the Village of Wollar.
 Assessment on request, in accordance with the Guidance on Use of Rainwater Tanks (Commonwealth Government for Health, 2010).